Your Giving Tuesday Donor Engagement Journey

-Now it’s time get started on building your Giving Tuesday donor journey!
+Now it’s time to get started on building your Giving Tuesday donor journey!
 Hold a brainstorming meeting with staff, board members, and even some enthusiastic donors or supporters who can serve as valuable contributors to your Giving Tuesday campaign.
 As a group, consider the ideas and questions below to help guide your discussion as you work to build your campaign from a donor’s perspective.
-Complete the statement at the end of each section as the basis for all that you’ll plan for December 1st.
+Complete the statement at the end of each section as the basis for all that you’ll plan for November 30th.

 Emotion plays an integral part in the success of your Giving Tuesday campaign.
 As you begin to brainstorm ideas for your Giving Tuesday campaign, what kind of emotions do you want to elicit from your donors?